msfidelis/jenkins-ecs-slaves/README.md

 ![Logo](.github/img/logo.png)

-> How to use ECS Cluster to build your applications with Jenkins
+> How to use ECS Cluster to build / deploy your applications with Jenkins Slaves

 ## Architecure